AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

         \---> stay ------------> no shards +
               secure             big blocks
 \end{BVerbatim}
+\end{comment}
+\includegraphics{trilemma/core_conflict_sag}
 \caption{A cloud of the core conflict of \textit{Buterin's Trilemma}.}
 \label{fig:trilemma-core-conflict}
 \end{figure}

+\autoref{fig:trilemma-core-conflict} shows a cloud for the core conflict.
+Safely increasing capacity requires that we stay decentralized.
+Staying decentralized requires that we use sharding and small blocks.
+Safely increasing capacity requires that the network stays secure.
+Staying secure requires we use big blocks.
+Big blocks are the opposite of small blocks, so we have a *conflict*.
+Sharding compromises security, and big blocks compromise decentralization.

 To understand the core conflict we need to look at the underlying assumptions.

-Buterin writes in the Ethereum sharding FAQ regarding the *shard + small blocks* strategy:
+Buterin writes in the Ethereum sharding FAQ regarding the *sharding with small blocks* strategy:

 > This greatly increases throughput, but at a cost of security: an N-factor increase in throughput using this method necessarily comes with an N-factor decrease in security, as a level of resources $1/N$ the size of the whole ecosystem will be sufficient to attack any individual chain.

-He writes, regarding the *no shards + big blocks* strategy:
+He writes, regarding the *big blocks without sharding* strategy:

 > ... such an approach inevitably has its limits: if one goes too far, then nodes running on consumer hardware will drop out, the network will start to rely exclusively on a very small number of supercomputers running the blockchain, which can lead to great centralization risk.

 A mistaken way to break the conflict is *merged mining* (aka AuxPoW).
-This method attempts to share security between chains, so that one might be able to have security + merged shards (aka side-chains) + small blocks.
+This method attempts to share security between chains, so that one might be able to have decentralization and security via small blocks and merged mined chains/shards (sometimes called side-chains).
 Buterin writes:

 > If all miners participate, this theoretically can increase throughput by a factor of N without compromising security.
 However, this also has the problem that it increases the computational and storage load on each miner by a factor of N, and so in fact this solution is simply a stealthy form of block size increase.